English Proficiency Requirements

 - For the Internet Based Test of English as a Foreign Language (TOEFL iBT) an aggregate score of 79 for graduate programs and 61 for undergraduate programs is required.
 In addition to the aggregate score requirement for the internet based test, the following minimum scores must also be met:

 - International English Language Testing System (IELTS) score of 5.0 and higher for undergraduate students 6.0 or higher for graduate students, and 6.5 for doctoral students

 - A grade of C or better in an intermediate ESL or college-level English course taken at an accredited English-speaking post-secondary institution for undergraduate and graduate students.

 - Graduation from a regionally accredited English-speaking post-secondary institution.

-Note: Information on transfer of credit, advanced placement, CLEP exams, block transfers, credit by course challenge, military credit, and credit for life experience is in the catalog section on Prior Academic Assessment.
+Note: Information on transfer of credit, advanced placement, CLEP exams, block transfers, credit by course challenge, military credit, and credit for life experience is in the University Catalog section on Prior Academic Assessment.